KentuckyFriedRice/ePub2CBZ/README.md

 -d directory_mode -- This just specifies the input is a directory name (use . for current directory) rather than a
                      single epub file and it will convert all epub files in that directory.

+-c cover          -- This allows you to enter the path of an alternate cover.
+It only works on non-shuffled files as of now